PolarCookie/PolarGuides/README.md

 ## Ding80GuidesAllianceTBCduo.lua
 Same as Ding80GuidesAllianceTBC.lua, but now it's tuned for 2 people leveling together, doing more quests and Deadmines, Stockades, Razorfen Kraul, Zul Farrak, Maraudon, Sunken Temple and Stratholme along the way.
 Outland dungeons are at your own leisure.
-This guide has a chapter called "TBC Gold Rush"; the idea is to maximize experience gainend in Azeroth before starting outland, in order to hit 70 earlier and get more gold from quests thereafter.
+This guide has a chapter called "TBC Gold Rush"; the idea is to maximize experience gained in Azeroth before starting outland; in order to hit 70 earlier and get more gold from quests thereafter.
 Currently this guide starts in outland at around lvl 63.5.

 ### Guide todo